Essay

 We are surrounded by abundance, yet deprived of clarity and quality.

-Choice has expanded to the point of incoherence, and in that condition the exceptional becomes difficult to recognize—not because it is rarer than before, but because our ability to perceive it has been eroded.
+Choice has expanded to the point of incoherence.
+In that condition, the exceptional becomes difficult to recognize, not because it is rarer than before, but because our ability to perceive it has been eroded.

 What is commonly presented as luxury is excess: price without quality, rarity without understanding, acquisition without relationship.